wallarm/product-documentation/docs/latest/admin-en/managing/terraform-provider.md

 ## Further information about Wallarm and Terraform

+Terraform supports a number of integrations (**providers**) and ready-to-use configurations (**modules**) available to users via the public [registry](https://www.terraform.io/registry#navigating-the-registry), populated by a number of vendors.

+To this registry, Wallarm published:

+* The [Wallarm provider](https://registry.terraform.io/providers/wallarm/wallarm/latest/docs) for managing Wallarm via Terraform.
+Described in the current article.
-Wallarm provides the [Terraform module](../../installation/cloud-platforms/aws/terraform-module/overview.md) to deploy the node to AWS from the Terraform-compatible environment.
+* The [Wallarm module](../../installation/cloud-platforms/aws/terraform-module/overview.md) to deploy the node to AWS from the Terraform-compatible environment.

+These two are an independent elements used for different purposes, do not require each other.